JSFRAGOSO/luna-backend/README.md

 # luna-backend
-Application that integrates to Spotfy Music and Musixmatch to delivery the current music lyrics automatic to the user
+Application that integrates to Spotify Music and Musixmatch to delivery the current music lyrics automatic to the user